protoloft/klipper_z_calibration/README.md

 1. Normal homing of all axes using the z-endstop for z - now we have a zero point in z.
    (this is not part of this plugin)
-2. Determine the height in z of the nozzle by probing the tip of it on the z-endstop (should be mor or less the homed enstop position):
+2. Determine the height of the nozzle by probing the tip of it on the z-endstop (should be mor or less the homed enstop position):
    ![nozzle position](pictures/nozzle-position.png)
-3. Determine the height in z of the mag-probe by probing the body of the switch on the
+3. Determine the height of the mag-probe by probing the body of the switch on the
    z-endstop:
    ![switch position](pictures/switch-position.png)
 4. Calculate the offset between the tip of the nozzle and the trigger point of the